adrijusxx/intelligent-driver-forwarder/LOCAL_SETUP.md

 ## What this fixes

-The database fix script adds the missing `processed` column to both the `articles` and `facebook_posts` tables.
-This column is required for the cron jobs to track which articles and posts have been processed.
+The database fix script adds the missing columns to both the `articles` and `facebook_posts` tables:
+- `processed` column - Required for tracking which articles and posts have been processed
+- `engagement_metrics` column - Required for storing Facebook post engagement data

+It also ensures all required database methods are available in the Article and FacebookPost models.

 ## Expected Output